 Domain Standards for Mathematical Content Aligned Components of Eureka Math Cluster: Understand place value.
-1.NBT.2 Understand that the two digits of a two-digit number represent amounts of tens and ones.
+M.1.10 Understand the two digits of a two-digit number represent amounts of tens and ones.
 Understand the following as special cases: a.
-10 can be thought of as a bundle of ten ones-called a "ten."
+10 can be thought of as a bundle of ten ones-called a "ten." (e.g., A group of ten pennies is equivalent to a dime.)
 G1 M2 Topic D: Varied Problems with Decompositions of Teen Numbers as 1 Ten and Some Ones G1 M4 Topic A: Tens and Ones G1 M4 Lesson 23: Interpret two-digit numbers as tens and ones, including cases with more than 9 ones.
 G1 M6 Lesson 3: Use the place value chart to record and name tens and ones within a two-digit number up to 100.
 G1 M6 Lesson 4: Write and interpret two-digit numbers to 100 as addition sentences that combine tens and ones. b.
-The numbers from 11 to 19 are composed of a ten and one, two, three, four, five, six, seven, eight, or nine ones.
+The numbers from 11 to 19 are composed of a ten and one, two, three, four, five, six, seven, eight or nine ones.
 G1 M2 Topic D: Varied Problems with Decompositions of Teen Numbers as 1 Ten and Some Ones